 At the top of the commercial sex spectrum in Japan is the soapland.
 It’s technically illegal to charge money for vaginal sex in Japan (one reason why blowjob shops are so prevalent) but soaploands get around that one way or another.
 Beyond the full service though (and to be clear customers are definitely not guaranteed to get that full service at all shops), what stands out most is the level of service.
 At soaplands where mat play is practiced, punters enjoy the feeling of a Japanese service provider sliding her nude body up and down against them in a kind of sexual slip and slide that places like Honey Massage in Pattaya only wish they could offer.

 Several months ago I made a post on foreigner friendly Anmas in South Korea.
 Now I’m going to make one on foreigner friendly soaploands in Tokyo.
 Hopefully this will be the first of many.

-With the aid of Ryuji, expert webmaster of the new Fuzokupedia website, I have been made aware of the following two shops.
+With the aid of Ryuji, expert webmaster of the now-defunct Fuzokupedia website, I have been made aware of the following two shops.

 The first is Don Juan.
 Foreigners are accepted as per the management, but unfortunately there is no one at the front desk who can speak English well.
 Non-Japanese patrons who wish to try this shop will either have to know some basic Japanese or get a Japanese friend to bring them.